Submit A Dispute

 - Governance: A disagreement regarding the way in which the by-laws or other governance policies have been adopted or applied to reach a certain decision, such as challenges to the Board election process, changes enacted by the Board that affect the members, etc.

 Other types of disputes may also be considered at viaSport’s sole discretion.
 Ineligible disputes include those in which a specialized adjudication or dispute resolution process already exists under governing policies or laws such as, but not limited to, doping, criminal behavior, child protection, employment standards or workers’ compensation, consumer protection or human rights.

 3) Your PSO has Directors and Officers Liability Insurance

 The individuals in the SLCP will be acting as volunteers on behalf of your PSO.
 It is required that your Directors and Officers Liability Insurance covers them when acting as such.

 4) Your PSO agrees to the rules, terms and conditions of the program

 If the services requested are for a dispute in which the parties wish to attempt to resolve amicably by way of settlement but a neutral third party is needed to assist the process, the Facilitation Rules are applicable.

-If the services requested are for a dispute in which the parties wish to present their case to an independent decision-making panel who will conduct a hearing process and render a decision on the dispute, the Appeal Rules are applicable.
-These Appeal Rules will supersede the PSO’s dispute resolution or appeal policy.
+If the services requested are for a dispute in which the parties wish to present their case to an independent decision-making panel who will conduct a hearing process and render a decision on the dispute, the Hearing Rules are applicable.
+These Hearing Rules will supersede the PSO’s dispute resolution or appeal policy.